0 mins to read•

 Column Type & Size

-An integer in meters indicating the buffer to add to the either side of a centerline when generating its enclosing polygon.
+An integer in meters indicating the buffer to add to the centerline when generating its enclosing polygon.
 The value represents the full diameter/width of the road.

 An integer defining how many passes a vehicle in operation must pass through the route segment polygon in order for it to be considered completely serviced.